auth0/Lock.Android/README.md

 }
 ```

->Remember to notify the `LockActivity` on every `OnCreate`, `OnDestroy` and `OnActivityResult` call on your Activity, as it helps to keep the Lock state.
+>Remember to notify the `LockActivity` on every `OnCreate` and `OnDestroy` call on your Activity, as it helps to keep the Lock state.

 That's it! **Lock** will handle the rest for you.